 Effective Obstetrical Team Communication

-Because obstetrics is one of the higher-risk clinical areas from liability and patient safety perspectives, it is essential to implement a communication protocol between the provider and hospital staff.
+Because obstetrics is one of the higher-risk clinical areas from liability and patient safety perspectives, it is essential to implement a communication protocol to standardize the information exchange among obstetric caregivers.

 - Vaginal bleeding.

 - Suspected abnormal presentation.